zulip/zulip/docs/prod-auth-first-login.md

 ./manage.py knight username@example.com -f
 ```

-Now that you are an administrator, you will have a special
+Now that you are an administrator, you will have a special link in the
-"Administration" tab linked to from the upper-right gear menu in the
+upper-right gear menu that takes you to an "Administration" tab the Zulip app
-Zulip app that lets you deactivate other users, manage streams, change
+that lets you deactivate other users, manage streams, change the Realm
-the Realm settings, etc.
+settings, etc.

 ![Image of Zulip admin settings page](images/zulip-admin-settings.png)

 ### Creating api super users with manage.py

-You can also use `./manage.py knight` with the
+If you need to manage IRC, Jabber, or Zephyr mirrors, you will need to create
-`--permission=api_super_user` argument to create API super users,
+api super users.
+To do this, use `./manage.py knight` with the
-which are needed to mirror messages to streams from other users for
+`--permission=api_super_user` argument

-the IRC and Jabber mirroring integrations (see
+(See `bots/irc-mirror.py` and `bots/jabber_mirror.py` for further detail on
-`bots/irc-mirror.py` and `bots/jabber_mirror.py` for some detail on these).
+these).

 ## Default realm settings

-The `initialize-database` script creates 1 realm that you can join, the
+The `initialize-database` script creates one realm that you can join, the
 `ADMIN_DOMAIN` realm (defined in `/etc/zulip/settings.py`).

 The `ADMIN_DOMAIN` realm is by default configured with the following settings: